+It has been truly a plan developed for Georgians, by Georgians through an open and transparent process.
 The stakeholder feedback process included eight public listening sessions across the state, online surveys (through which thousands of Georgians offered their opinions), opportunities to weigh in through social media and a dedicated email address for feedback.

-The process of creating the plan was driven by a State Advisory Committee and six working committees made up of students, parents, teachers, school leaders, state agencies, nonprofit and civic organizations, business, and education advocacy groups - not by the Georgia Department of Education alone.
+The process of creating the plan was driven by a State Advisory Committee and six working committees made up of students, parents, teachers, school leaders, state agencies, nonprofit and civic organizations, business and industry leaders, and education advocacy groups - not by the Georgia Department of Education alone.
 A public review period allowed all Georgians to weigh in and provide feedback on our plan, and the working committees were reconvened to discuss and incorporate that feedback.
+Our state plan recognizes and respects the enormous efforts of these individuals and entities.